How many times have you been encouraged to set yourself a challenge? Any sort of challenge? Eat better! Exercise more! Read the Iliad!

 Download the Bureau of Meteorology app to your phone, if you haven’t already.
 Don’t forget to take your phone with you.

 When I want to add a new walk to this site, I keep an eye on both the temperature and wind speed.
-Not too hot, so I can think clearly and the brain doesn’t fry.
+Not too hot, so I can think clearly.
 Not too windy, so the trees and grasses stay still in the photos.

 Find a sound track